NitorCreations/OperationChina2013/README.md

 at JavaOne and as [Stephen Chin](http://steveonjava.com/) gave it to me, he asked me to let him know if I did anything cool with it.

-Also, [my employer](http://nitorcreations.com) encourages us to summarise any sessions we've attended and this work here is how I thought I could combine (hopefully) something cool and a very short summary of the conference for my colleagues.
+Also, [my employer](http://nitorcreations.com) encourages us to summarize any sessions we have attended and this work here is how I thought I could combine (hopefully) something cool and a very short summary of the conference for my colleagues.